 Click on these links for more information about our museum

-Our Museum is now open for the 2017 season
+Our Museum is now closed for the Winter

-Over the Winter new displays were set up and other displays refurbished
+Over the Winter new displays are set up while others are refurbished

-We hold regular fossil hunts and our childrens' historical fundays are held during the school holidays. see our Facebook page for more details
+In the Summer we hold regular fossil hunts.
+Our childrens' historical fundays are held during the school holidays... see our Facebook page for more details

 BURNHAM MUSEUM is a registered charity run by members of the Burnham History Society.

 BURNHAM MUSEUM aims to reflect the history and development of the town and its people

 We are located in a former

 boat-builders premises built around 1910 at the end of Coronation Road with our main

 entrance on the Quay.
 Over two floors we have an interesting collection of exhibits,

 displays and archive materiel relating to Fishing, the Oyster Fishery, Farming and